Al Mayadeen English

 Hezbollah's chief emphasized that the US brought along demands designed to weaken Lebanon, the Resistance movement, and the Lebanese people as a whole, as they solely benefit "Israel's" interests.

-The Resistance leader explained that the essence of the American memorandum boils down to "Israel having a free hand versus all the concessions demanded from Lebanon," pointing out that Washington wants "to strip Lebanon of its military capability represented by the Resistance and prevent the Lebanese army from obtaining weapons that could damage Israel."
+The Resistance leader explained that the essence of the American memorandum boils down to "Israel" having a free hand in Lebanon.
+At the same time, Lebanon concedes, pointing out that Washington wants "to strip Lebanon of its military capability represented by the Resistance and prevent the Lebanese army from obtaining weapons that could harm Israel."

-He further stated that the US, along with several Arab countries, has exhausted Lebanon, under the slogan of "do whatever is necessary and we will provide you [with what you want]," emphasizing that complying with the United States and surrendering Hezbollah's weapons would not stop Israeli aggression, which Israeli officials themselves openly admit.
+He further stated that the US, along with several Arab countries, has exhausted Lebanon, emphasizing that complying with US dictates and disarmament will not stop the Israeli aggression.

 Yielding to external pressure erodes sovereignty

 The Secretary-General reiterated Hezbollah's rejection of any new agreement, stating that the group opposes any new deals and instead insists on enforcing the agreement already agreed on and signed.
-He emphasized they would never accept any proposed timeline for implementation while under the threat of Israeli aggression.
+He emphasized they would never accept any proposed timetable for disarmament while under the threat of Israeli aggression.

-The Hezbollah official warned against yielding to external pressure to disarm in exchange for state funding, questioning what value such financial support would hold if it reduced Lebanon to a puppet state.
-He questioned whether surrendering weapons at the demand of "Israel", the United States, and certain Arab nations could genuinely be considered safeguarding sovereignty.
+The Hezbollah chief warned against yielding to external pressure to disarm in exchange for state funding, questioning what value such financial support would hold if it reduced Lebanon to a puppet state.

 'Israel' risks its interests if it launches new aggression

-Sheikh Naim Qassem emphasized that it is in "Israel's" interests not to launch a full-scale aggression, stating, "In that scenario, the Resistance, the army, and the people will defend [Lebanon], missiles will pour down on the [Israeli] entity, and all the security it built over eight months will collapse in one hour."
+Sheikh Naim Qassem emphasized that it is in "Israel's" interests not to launch a full-scale aggression, stating, "In that scenario, the Resistance, the army, and the people will defend [Lebanon], missiles will rain down on the [Israeli] entity, and all the security it built over eight months will collapse in just an hour."

 Furthermore, he questioned the value of the ministerial statement if it fails to provide genuine sovereignty protection.
 He challenged the promises it entailed in terms of safeguarding Lebanon's sovereignty and deterring aggressors, asking where the state's actual defense capabilities were when it came to protecting borders and repelling threats.